Institution: Michigan State University

 Institution: University of Wisconsin-Madison

-Course Descriptions: AOS 401 Meteorological Measurements.
+Course Description: AOS 401 Meteorological Measurements.
 Students will learn about lower atmosphere measurement principles in atmospheric and oceanic sciences.
 This course is taught in the spring at the Storm Peak Lab in Colorado and in summer locally in Wisconsin near campus.
 In each one-semester course, students will learn about meteorological measurements, perform calibrations, and design and analyze a meteorological experiment.
 Instruments will be installed, deployed, logged, and maintained by the students, who will then analyze observations and present results at the end of term.

 The goal of this course is to provide our majors exposure to state-of-the-art meteorological measurement and understanding the importance of measurement and its relationship to testing theories on meteorological phenomena.
 The spring term course focuses on orographic phenomena and the summer term on surface meteorology interactions.
 Surface energy flux instrumentation will also be used in our graduate-level Boundary-Layer Meteorology course taught every other year to graduate students.